georgekitsos21/Upstream/README.md

 Ensure the following are installed:
 - Java Development Kit (JDK).
 - Maven Project
-- WebDriver for your browser (for example ChromeDriver for Google Chrome)
+- WebDriver for your browser (for example ChromeDriver for Google Chrome) with the proper version otherwise you will receive an error related to incompability of the version.

 ## Setup Instructions